 Queen Anne’s has an excellent reputation for pastoral care.
 We believe girls perform best when they are happy and secure, and we have effective pastoral systems in place to ensure this.
 We see pastoral care and academic development as interwoven; one cannot flourish without the other.

 We have a strong team of staff, each with a specific responsibility for looking after the welfare of particular groups of girls.
-Miss Nicki Coombs, Deputy Head – Pastoral, oversees the pastoral care of all the girls here at Queen Anne’s.
-She is supported in her role by Mrs Suzanne Denham, Assistant Head – Pastoral and a dedicated team of House staff.
+Ms Maggie Chodak, Deputy Head – Pastoral, oversees the pastoral care of all the girls here at Queen Anne’s and is supported by Mrs Daniela Vought, Assistant Head – Pastoral.

 Girls may attend Queen Anne’s daily or on a full, weekly or flexi-board basis according to individual family needs.
 Currently approximately half the girls board and half are day girls.
 In the Lower and Middle School, we have three Day Houses and two Boarding Houses.
 In the Sixth Form, day and boarding girls share the facilities as they prepare for their A Levels and university life.
 More details can be found on the individual house pages.